makrai/notes/speech/vazquez-romero20-depress-ensamb-cnn.md

       * inputs are log-spectrograms (a reversible transformation of the speech)
       * this issue is beyond the scope of this paper

-# 3 the dataset we have used, and the proposed system
+# 3 The dataset we have used, and the proposed system

-# 4 experiments and results
+# 4 Experiments and results

-# 5 conclusions and some lines of future work
+# 5 Conclusions and future work